flarehotspot/sdk-utils/sdk/mkdocs/docs/api/flare-variable.md

 ```

 ## $flare.events {#flare-events}
-The `$flare.events` object is used to listen to events emitted by the server via [Server-Sent Events](https://www.w3schools.com/html/html5_serversentevents.asp).
+The `$flare.events` is an [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) object used to listen to events emitted by the server via [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
 Below is an example of how to listen to an event:
 ```js
 $flare.events.addEventListener("session:connected", function(res) {
     console.log("Session connected: ", res.data);